marciof/tools/README.md

 # To Do #

+- Add option to disable paging timeout on pipe?
 - Try to simplify, add some documentation, perhaps remove `ERROR_UNSPECIFIED`.
 - Split plugins into input and output?
 To simplify and to avoid having to memory allocate outputs.
 - Code coverage.